melt-umn/ableC-lvars/README.md

 ### Things to think about:

-+ Can error messages be removed, if already taken care of by type system?
 + Does it make sense to free old value in put?
 Only works if create new values each time.
 + Is it okay to only check threshold set compatibility in debug mode, since it affects determinism? __attribute_constructor to check once before running?
 + Infer value(..) automatically for return value when function returns a Value<a>*?